ronmegini/Deploy-K8S-Cluster-Anisible/README.md

 Requirements
 ------------

-- apt based linux (fully checked on debian 10).
+- apt based linux (fully checked on debian 10)
-- All kinds of firewall down.
+- All kinds of firewall down

 Inventory File
 --------------